-At least one defined geography is required information for your GIS Inventory Profile.
-This jurisdictional definition feeds into the GIS Inventory Status Maps and metadata records.
+At least one defined geography is required for your GIS Inventory Profile.
+This jurisdictional information is critical for your metadata records and is required to show your information on the Status Maps.
 The first geography profile you create will be considered your default geography that best represents the geographic extent for the majority of your GIS data.

-You can create as many geographies as you need and associate different geographies with individual GIS data layers that you document.
+You can create as many geographies as you need, and you can associate different geographies with individual GIS data layers that you document.

 It is not necessary to select smaller geographies within an area that is completely covered (i.e. municipalities within a county-wide geography.)
 It is assumed your data cover these areas - if they do not you can note it in the optional free-text description when you inventory individual data sets (see next step).
 If your state does not have any nationally recognized Tribal Governments, no entries will appear in "Tribal Lands."
 Similarly, if you are not in a Coastal state, nothing will appear in "Coastal Waters."

-The GIS Inventory includes coastal waters to facilitate inventorying data sets for off-shore phenomena.
+The GIS Inventory includes coastal waters to help you inventory data for off-shore features (e.g. sediment or oyster bars).
 Coastal water polygons are created from a combination of NOAA contiguous off-shore zones and Census political boundaries.
-You can now choose the coastal area(s) that most closely represent your area of coverage.
+You can now choose the coastal area(s) that most closely represents your area of coverage.